GfSE/SAF-Specification/developing-saf/viewpoints/Logical-Internal-Interaction-Viewpoint.md

 * What are the items exchanged between the logical system elements during the interaction?
 * What is the necessary response time for an interface or a service?
 * What kind of information is exchanged and processed within the system?
-## Presentation
-A sequence diagram featuring the flow of control between Internal Logical Elements of the SOI.
-Note: This diagram depicts the sending and receiving of messages between the interacting entities called lifelines where time is represented along the vertical axis.
-The lifeline representatives are part properties typed by Logical System Elements.

 ## Profile Model Reference
 The following Stereotypes / Model Elements are used in the Viewpoint:
 |Stereotype | realized Concept|